brainhack-school2023/bouchard_project/README.md

 #### Deliverable 2: A notebook with results analysis

-The deliverable 2 is available in the [results/](https://github.com/brainhack-school2023/bouchard_project/tree/main/results) folder where I show both quantitative (mean dice results) and qualitative (visual results) results of he different (3) experiments.
+The deliverable 2 is available in the [results/](https://github.com/brainhack-school2023/bouchard_project/tree/main/results) folder where I show both quantitative (mean dice results) and qualitative (visual results) results of the different (3) experiments.
-The experiments were (i) to compare thegeneral model to specific models on their respective tasks (e.g. compare the general model to the spine generic-trained model on the spine generic test set to see if the general model kept a similar "understanding" of this sub-set of the data), (ii) compare the general model to the specific models to two unseen sets of data (with unseen image contrasts), including the Basel dataset with MP2RAGE contrast and [Rohan](https://github.com/brainhack-school2023/banerjee_project)'s fMRI test set with EPI-GRE contrast.
+The experiments were (i) to compare the general model to specific models on their respective tasks (e.g. compare the general model to the spine generic-trained model on the spine generic test set to see if the general model kept a similar "understanding" of this sub-set of the data), (ii) compare the general model to the specific models to two unseen sets of data (with unseen image contrasts), including the Basel dataset with MP2RAGE contrast and [Rohan](https://github.com/brainhack-school2023/banerjee_project)'s fMRI test set with EPI-GRE contrast.

 Bellow is the most important outcome, showing how the aggregated (or general) model outperforms specific models on unseen data, here reporting the mean dice over the Basel-MP2RAGE dataset, which uses a contrast (MP2RAGE) that was not seen in any training scheme prior testing.